Community garden entrance with compost bins and tools Gardener Lewisham — Recycling and Sustainability in the Borough

 • Transparent reporting: Track waste flows and recycling rates to deliver on our percentage target.

-Finished compost ready for use in borough allotments In summary, Gardener Lewisham's recycling and sustainability strategy combines practical site-level action with strategic partnerships, low-carbon transport and clear recycling targets to create an accountable, circular approach to green waste.
+A woman with long, dark hair smiling in an outdoor garden setting, wearing a wide-brimmed straw hat, a checkered shirt, and light blue gardening gloves.
+She is tending to colourful flowering plants, including purple, pink, and coral blossoms, which are arranged in a large container or flower bed.
+The garden features a neatly maintained lawn with dense, green grass, and a backdrop of trees and shrubs under bright, natural daylight, suggesting a mild, sunny day.
+The scene highlights a well-organised outdoor space suitable for gardening activities, with a focus on flower planting and yard maintenance, reflecting sustainable and eco-friendly gardening practices.
+In summary, Gardener Lewisham's recycling and sustainability strategy combines practical site-level action with strategic partnerships, low-carbon transport and clear recycling targets to create an accountable, circular approach to green waste.
 We envision a future where every garden contributes to a thriving, low-waste local ecosystem — an eco-friendly waste disposal area and a genuinely sustainable rubbish gardening area that benefits people, soil and the wider borough environment.

 Gardener Lewisham